ABViney/FixedLengthFile-Cleaner/ReadMe.md

 ![Finished](docs/4.PNG)
 5. A version of your input file with its quotation marks replaced with spaces will be written to the disk.
 ![Output](docs/5.PNG)

+# Todo:
+- Support batch processing of files in a ZIP archive